pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 pulumi config set checkly:accountId
 ```

-Next, we can use this in our code.
+Next, you can use this in your code.

 ```typescript
 import * as checkly from "@checkly/pulumi";